MarianObuseh/Bayes-Rule/README.md

-# Bayes Rule and Conditional Probability
+# Bayes Rule and Conditional Probabilities
 Here, I explore a curated dataset on mammography results to concrete my understanding of Conditional Probability and Bayes Rule.